-- (a) Open Meetings: All committee meetings, except for an authorized closed session, will be open and public, and all persons will be allowed to attend the meetings. - (b) Time and Place: The committee will meet at its regularly scheduled time and location, unless otherwise permitted by the Assembly. - (c) The committee may not act on a bill at a hearing held outside of Sacramento. - (d) Special Meetings: A special meeting will be held in an area "readily accessible to the public" and not in the Assembly Chamber. - (e) Limitations on Testimony: When it is necessary, due to the number or complexity of the bills on the agenda at a hearing, to limit testimony on one or more of the bills in order to ensure that all of the bills on the agenda have a fair and reasonable opportunity to be presented by the author and heard and discussed by the Committee, the Chair, at his or her discretion, may: 1) limit duplicative testimony; 2) limit the number of witnesses appearing in support or opposition to a bill; or 3) limit the time allotted to the presentation of testimony on a bill provided that both support and opposition receive equitable time for their presentation.
+- 1) Open Meetings: All Committee meetings, except for an authorized closed session, will be open and public, and all persons will be allowed to attend the meetings. - 2) Time and Place: The Committee will meet at its regularly scheduled time and location, unless otherwise permitted by the Speaker and the Assembly. - 3) Bills: The Committee cannot act on a bill at a hearing held outside of Sacramento. - 4) Special Meetings: A special meeting will be held in an area "readily accessible to the public." - 5) Limitations on Testimony: When it is necessary, due to the number or complexity of the bills on the agenda at a hearing, the Chair may limit testimony on one or more of the bills in order to ensure that all of the bills on the agenda have a fair and reasonable opportunity to be presented and discussed by the Committee, the Chair, at their discretion, may:

+- a) Limit duplicative testimony; - b) Limit the number of witnesses appearing in support or opposition to a bill; or, - c) Limit the time allotted to the presentation of testimony on a bill provided that both support and opposition receive equitable time for their presentation.